Research Interests

 • Circuit Design

 Dr. Mitchell received the National Science Foundation CAREER award in 2022, the National Science Foundation's most prestigious award in support of early-career faculty, and the 2019 NMSU Early Career Award for Exceptional Achievements in Creative Scholarly Activity.
-He has received two best paper awards and is the recipient of the 2019 New Mexico EPSCoR Mentor Award.
+He has received three best paper awards and is the recipient of the 2019 New Mexico EPSCoR Mentor Award.
+He currently holds the IFT Professorship in Telecommunications at the New Mexico State University.

 Current Research Projects